-2 Option ns within the module:

-None

 3 Admis sion requirements:

 None

-Prereq None uisites of course Advanced Topics in Robotic s:
+Prerequisites of course Advanced Topics in Robotics: None

-4 Conte nts:
+4 Conter nts:

 Contents of the course Advanced Topics in Robotics: Short Description The course Advanced Topics in Robotics is based on the course Robotics.
 The students are introduced to current research topics in the field of autonomous and teleoperated mobile robots to solve interdisciplinary issues.
 The challenges encountered in developing intelligent mobile systems are analyzed and current solutions presented.
+Contents

-Contents Architectures of robot systems Middleware for hardware abstraction Device drivers and libraries Visualization Local navigation processes (collision avoidance) Global navigation processes (pathfinding) Navigation and self-localization methods (SLAM) Fundamentals of task planning
+Architectures of robot systems Middleware for hardware abstraction Device drivers and libraries Visualization Local navigation processes (collision avoidance) Global navigation processes (pathfinding) Navigation and self-localization methods (SLAM) Fundamentals of task planning

-5 Learning outcomes and competences: Domain competence:
+5 Learnii ng outcomes and competences:

-The stu

-are able to name and analyze the basic robot architectures for mobile robots, have a good command of the methods for the navigation and control of mobile robots and are able to implement, test and apply them.
-Key qualifications: The students have a good command of programming in the C language
+The stu a h n competence: Idents Irre able to name and analyze the basic robot a lave a good command of the methods for the r Irre able to implement, test and apply them.

+alifications:

+idents have a good command of programming in the C language

-6 Assessments:
+6 Assess sments:

-⊠Final module exam (MAP) □ Module exam (MP) □ Partial module exams (MTP)
+⊠Final module exam (MAP) □Module exam ( MP) □Part ial module exams (MTP)

-Tune of exemination Duration or Weighting for the
+711 Type of examination Duration or Weighting for the

-ZU Type of examination scope module grade
+zu Type of examination scope module grade

-a) Written or Oral Examination 120-180 min or 30-45 min 100%
+a) Written or Oral Examination or Presentation 120-180 min or 30-45 min or 30 min 100%

-7 Study none Achievement:
+7 Study Achievement:

+none

+8 Prereq uisites for participation in examinations:

+None